 There are many stories behind the observance of Nag Panchami.
 The story mentioned below may interest you.

 Once upon a time, there lived a peasant who had two sons and one daughter.
 One day, while the peasant was ploughing the field, the plough ran over three baby snakes, eventually killing them.
 On seeing the death of her sons, the mother serpent lamented her sons' death and decided to take revenge on the peasant.
 In the middle of the night, when the peasant and his family were asleep, the mother-serpent entered their house and bit the peasant, his wife and two sons.
 As a result, all of them died except the daughter.
-Next morning mother-serpent again entered the house to kill the peasant's daughter.
+Next morning the mother-serpent again entered the house to kill the peasant's daughter.
 She was very intelligent and hence, to propitiate the mother-snake offered her a bowlful of milk, and with folded hands requested her to forgive her father for the death of her beloved sons.
-She welcomed the serpent and asked it to forgive her parents.
+She welcomed the serpent and asked for it to forgive her parents.
 Mother serpent was very pleased by this gesture and brought back to life the peasant, his wife and two sons whom she bit the previous night.
-Also, mother serpent gave blessings with a promise that on Shravan Shukla Panchami, the women who will worship a snake shall be protected for seven generations.
-Know your future, as per Indian Astrology.
+Also, mother serpents gave blessings with a promise that on Shravan Shukla Panchami, the women who will worship a snake shall be protected for seven generations.

 That was the day of Nag Panchami, and since then snakes are worshipped to avoid snake bites.
 This tithi is also celebrated as 'Kalki Jayanti'.
 On this special day, people influenced by Kaal Sarpa Dosha of Rahu and Ketu should also worship 'Ashta Nag' with 'Sarpa Sutra' and 'Nag Gayatri' to get rid of ill effects of this Dosha.

-Nag Gayatri Mantra :
+Nag Panchami Mantra :

-Om Navkullaya Vidmahe Vishdantaaye Dhimahee Tanno Sarpah Prachodayat.
+|| Om Navkullaya Vidmahe Vishdantaaye Dhimahee Tanno Sarpah Prachodayat ||

 With Ganesha's Grace,